CoolGuyPro1001/MyEngine/README.md

 It was originally going to be a tool used to create *Super Mario 64 PC* mod, but I decided to just make it a game engine as well.

 It has two main parts:
-1. The Editor
+1. Edit64
-2. The Engine
+2. Engine64

-## Editor
-This is the program for creating the game itself.

-## Engine
+## Engine64
-This is what games made by the *Editor* run on
+A library to help in game development

-## Detaching
+## Editor64
-The *Engine* is used by the editor for graphics, memory management, and more.
-When the game is compiled, the *Engine* becomes part of the game as well
+A visual game editor that uses the Engine64 Library

-## Other Modules
+## Dependent Libraries

-### The Connector
-This just combines the game's code and contents with the game engine itself to make the game

 ### Qt
 Just simply Qt libraries and Qt interface classes
-It is part of the *Editor*
+It is part of *Edit64*

 ### OpenGL
-A part of the *Engine* that is for graphics rendering.
+A part of *Engine64* that is for graphics rendering.
 There will be more graphics libraries like Direct3D

+### SDL2
+Input and audio for *Engine64*

+## GLM
+OpenGL mathematics library for 3D projection and vertex transformations.

-Current Version: v0.0.5
+Current Version: v0.1.5